MiningUpdated 2026-08-1511 min read

 Coal particles have enormous surface area.
 Bridging — where long polymer chains physically connect multiple particles — is far more effective than charge neutralization at this scale.
 APAM chains (12-25M MW) are long enough to bridge 5-10 particles simultaneously.
 CPAM chains are shorter and stiffer.

 APAM also produces larger, more open flocs that settle faster and drain better on the sludge pond floor.
 And it costs 30-40% less than CPAM.
 For coal washing, APAM is the right choice every time.
-For a deeper application breakdown, see our PAM in coal washing applications guide.
+For a deeper application breakdown, see our coal washing solution page.

 What You Are Actually Treating